Jamie Driscoll: Mayor of North of Tyne

-New party Majority
+Post-mayorality

-On 16 December 2024, Driscoll registered a new political party named "Majority" with the Electoral Commission to field candidates across Great Britain.
+On 16 December 2024, Driscoll registered the new organisation Majority with the Electoral Commission to field candidates across Great Britain.
 He called on Labour members with "a social conscience" to leave their party.

-In the 2025 United Kingdom local elections, Majority stood one candidate as "Majority Northumberland Independents" in the Rothbury ward of Northumberland County Council.
-The candidate came fifth out of eight candidates.

 Driscoll and Majority have been involved in discussions around the setting up of a new left-wing party, known by the interim name of Your Party.
 In April 2025, alongside Andrew Feinstein and Beth Winter, Driscoll became a director of the company MoU Operations Ltd that was set up to manage supporter data for the new party project.
 He addressed a Majority conference in Newcastle in September 2025 alongside Your Party's leading figure Zarah Sultana.
+Later that month, MoU Operations received the funds raised through Sultana's Your Party membership launch, which were speculated to have exceeded £1m.

+In August 2025, Jamie Driscoll announced he was standing 2026 Newcastle City Council election in Monument ward, and said that a progressive alliance of Majority, the Green Party and independents could win control of Newcastle City Council.
+Driscoll also announced that Majority had almost 1,000 due-paying members.

-Later that month, MoU Operations received the funds raised through Sultana's controversial unilateral Your Party membership launch, which were speculated to have exceeded £1m.
-Against the background of a row with the Independent Alliance-affiliated directors of Your Party over the control of donation money, Driscoll resigned from MoU Operations in late October 2025, entrusting the company to Sultana.
-He announced in November of the same year that he was not a member of Your Party and did not intend to join.
+In the context of a row with the Independent Alliance-affiliated directors of Your Party over the control of donation money, Driscoll resigned from MoU Operations in late October 2025, entrusting the company to Sultana.
+He announced in November that he was not a member of Your Party and did not intend to join.

+In December 2025, Driscoll announced he had joined the Green Party, planning to stand for election to Newcastle City Council as a Green candidate.
+In January 2026, he was selected by Newcastle Green Party to contest the Monument ward in the 2026 local election in which he was successfully elected.

 Personal life

-Driscoll lives with his two sons and his wife Caroline, who is an NHS doctor in Gateshead.
+Driscoll lives with his wife Caroline, who is an NHS doctor in Gateshead, and their two children.

-He was criticised for sending his children to private schools.
+During the Labour Party selection for North of Tyne Mayor Driscoll was criticised for "astonishing hypocrisy" for his children's attendance at a local private school.
+Following this criticism, Driscoll clarified that although his children had previously attend a private school they were now homeschooled.

 He is a member of Greenpeace and Amnesty International, an ambassador for the White Ribbon Campaign, and a former member of Mensa International.